Billionaire Profile

 Early Life

-William Ellwood Heinecke was born in the United States in 1949.
-Due to his father's career in the U.S. military and later the foreign service, Heinecke lived in various countries during his childhood, including Japan, Hong Kong, and Malaysia.
-He moved to Bangkok, Thailand, at the age of 14 in 1963.
-His mother worked as an Asia correspondent for Time magazine.
+William Ellwood Heinecke was born in the United States on June 4, 1949, and moved to Bangkok, Thailand, at the age of 14.
+His father was in the U.S. military, and his mother worked as an Asia correspondent for Time magazine.
+Heinecke studied at the International School Bangkok.

 Rise to Success